Natfan/work/btec/28/2/writeup.md

 * Redruth Map - A map by Ordinance Survey, a national map agency that covers all of Great Britain.
 It has been supplied Wikimedia, a free, open-source information website that allowed me access to the image.
 It is available for reuse as it is copyrighted under the Creative Commons licence, which allows for non-commercial redistribution.

 <img src="https://github.com/Natfan/work/raw/master/btec/28/2/site/redruth.png" alt="redruth map" style="width: 50%;"></img>

+### Outline of Content
+The following is a basic outline of the content that I am planning on having in my website:

+* Header
+* Sidebar
+* Overview
+* History
+* Attractions
+* Map
+* Frequently Asked Questions
+* Contact Us

 <div style="page-break-after: always;"></div>